tundish/blathnaid/NOTES.rst

 So Krol said, "I am cursed to be here while there is light from the moon.
 And I may eat only what is offered to me".
 Jack thought about this for a moment and went over to one of the big barrels, which was called 'This'.
 He opened up the tap a little, so it half-filled the tundish below.
-And he passed it to the little imp, who grinned and straight away started drinking it down.
+And he passed it to the little Imp, who grinned and straight away started drinking it down.

 S 1
 ---

 Then Krol caught sight of Jack's trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
 "Do you know what this one is?", he asked.

-Jack didn't know what he was talking about.
+Jack didn't have a clue what he was talking about.

 "This spoke stands for Sensitivity", said Krol.
 "Sensitivity.
-Try and train it.
+Try to train it.
 Sensitivity can be cultivated."
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.

 T 2